henrik42/solo/README.md

     ({:logger-name "foo", :log-level "INFO"})

 So `-e` prints the result of the __last__ __evaluated__ _form_.

+__Not:__ Clojure _script files_ and "regular" Clojure code look almost the same and they can basically contain the same forms.
+But you __load__ them differently.
+Script files are loaded directly by reading in the source forms (via file-io or from a socket or from an in-memory `String`). _Namespaced_ code is loaded via a classpath lookup for AOT-compiled code and sources (see "Step Four" below).
+Do not confuse the two.

 [1] I'm using the old log4j 1.2 but you should be able to switch to 2.x http://central.maven.org/maven2/log4j/log4j/1.2.17/log4j-1.2.17.jar